 So when determining language popularity and developer demand, make sure considerations are being given to those choices that are contextually relevant.
-The point being that some of languages you do not see in the top 10 can be more capable of solving your problem than those that are.
+The point is that some of the languages you do not see in the top 10 can be more capable of solving your problem than those that are.

 Additionally, these types of surveys only look at the /demand/ side of the equation and do not speak to the actual supply side.
 The reality is that there is a skills gap across the board.

 Nevertheless, these are the top 10 “in-demand” technologies according to site point based on the frequency of technologies appearing in job postings.